Negative result about the construction of genuinely entangled subspaces from unextendible product bases: Conclusions

 \section{Conclusions}

-We have shown that for certain cardinalities, including the minimal ones, there do not exist multipartite unextendible product bases (UPBs), which are at the same time unextendible by biproduct vectors -- we called them genuinely unextendible product bases (GUPBs).
-This shows that a construction of genuinely entangled subspaces (GESs) with corresponding dimensions from such bases is ruled out.
-This partially solves the open problem posed in \cite{upb-to-ges}.
-The proof is elementary and only uses properties of sets of product vectors, which drives us to conjecture that GUPBs do not exist at all.
-We hope our result will stimulate research towards (dis)proving this conjecture.
+We have demonstrated a lower bound on the cardinalities of multipartite unextendible product bases (UPBs), which are at the same time unextendible with biproduct vectors; we called them genuinely unextendible product bases (GUPBs).
+We have derived a characterization of systems for which this bound eliminates certain (allowed by the theory of UPBs) sizes of GUPBs.
+In the particularly interesting case of equal local dimensions, our result is universally applicable and shows that maximal GESs (and many smaller ones) cannot be constructed from UPBs.
+This partially solves an open problem posed in \cite{upb-to-ges}.
+The proof is elementary and only uses the properties of sets of product vectors, which drives us to conjecture that GUPBs might not exist at all or at least in some multipartite systems.
+We hope our research stimulates further work on (dis)proving this conjecture.

-As to the implications of the result, two main come to mind: first, it implies that genuinely multiparty entangled bound entangled states with positive partial transposition of certain ranks cannot be constructed from UPBs, second, it shows that strongly nonlocal UPBs unextendible by biproducts do not exist with all cardinalities (if at all).
+Our no-go result contributes to a better understanding of the mathematical structure of UPBs.
+Nonetheless, it also has important practical implications.
+Two main ones are that it implies that genuinely multiparty entangled bound entangled states with positive partial transposition of certain ranks cannot be constructed from UPBs, and it shows that strongly nonlocal UPBs unextendible by biproducts do not exist with all permissible cardinalities (if at all).
+Further consequences are yet to be recognized.